kkonrad/simple-web-crawler/README.md

 * don't download big/binary files etc.
 * metrics collection (througput, errors, successes etc.)
 * maybe skip # part in links as those are mostly about "internal" to webpage links
+* try to handle not correct URLs (now workaround to skip those)
+* implement infinite loop prevention (ex when pages are genrated)